ibm-cloud-docs/solution-tutorials/highly-available-and-scalable-web-application.md

    - Select the same location where you provisioned the database server
    - Select the **Ubuntu Minima** image
    - Keep the default compute flavor.
-   - Under **Attached Storage Disks**, select the 25GB boot disk.
+   - Under **Attached Storage Disks**, select 25GB as your boot disk.
    - Under **Network Interface**, select the **100Mbps Private Network Uplink** option.

      If you did not configure the VPN Access, select the **100Mbps Public and Private Network Uplink** option.
      {: tip}
    - Review the other configuration options and click **Provision** to provision the server.
      [Configure virtual server](images/solution14/db-server.png)
-4. Repeat these steps to provision another virtual server named **app2**
+4. Repeat steps 1-3 to provision another virtual server named **app2**

 ## Create a file storage to share files between the application servers
 {: shared_storage}